ScalableCytometryImageProcessing/SCIP/README.md

                                   input
   -s, --partition-size INTEGER RANGE
-                                  Set partition size  [x>=1] --timing FILE
+                                  Set partition size  [x>=1] --limit INTEGER                 Limit the number of events to load from each file or directory --timing FILE
   --report / --no-report
+  --reach-limit                   If set the dataset will be repeated until
+                                  the limit is reached.
   --gpu INTEGER RANGE             Specify the amount of available GPUs  [x>=0] -l, --local-directory DIRECTORY
-  --help                          Show this message and exit.
+  -V, --version                   Display version information --help                          Show this message and exit.

 ```